dakeend/HierGate-main/README.md

 - Regenerating graphs from raw structures requires external databases and software that are not bundled in the repository.
 - The code currently contains some experiment-specific defaults, including task lists and GPU device selection.
 - The project provides a lightweight `requirements.txt`; results may still depend on PyTorch, PyTorch Geometric, CUDA, and package versions.

-## License

-No license file is currently included in this repository.
-Add an explicit license before public release or redistribution.